December 17, 2017

 Hello and thank you for visiting the Abbot Fletcher Sailing School.
+The 2018 Course Descriptions and Enrollment Application & Medical Form can be downloaded at the bottom of this page.

 Since 1999, Orr’s Bailey Yacht Club has offered sailing instruction through the Abbot Fletcher Sailing School on Casco Bay in Harpswell, Maine.
 The program has provided an enjoyable, safe, hands-on educational experience, making memories to last a lifetime.
 The consistent involvement of committed OBYC members, parents, and, most importantly, the efforts of our dedicated instructors, has made our program one of the very best in Maine.
 A word about the school.